gjj/computational-thinking/README.md

 ## p2q1 Flag Game: Single Player 👩‍💻

-Seems to be a variant of TSP: prize collecting TSP.
+Variant of TSP.
 Our solver uses the greedy approach with objective to `max(points per distance travelled)` to construct an initial route, then use 2-opt to improve the initial route and thereafter, uses a trim function if the route returns more points than required.

 We found that in some cases, using the [Euclidean squared distance method](http://theory.stanford.edu/~amitp/GameProgramming/Heuristics.html#euclidean-distance-squared) return a much shorter route.
 No idea why, but thanks to [@xinweiiiii](https://github.com/xinweiiiii) for pointing it out.